Abra… cad… Abra!

 Lola Gely Lopez, Lola Charing’s best friend, did notice the unusual plants and wondered where in her own beautiful garden they could be incorporated.
 A lady of style, elegance, chic, and fashion, she had a ”nose” for the “latest,” and she instinctively knew that those plants were the latest in the gardening scene…!!!

-The High Point came when Lola Charing was showing Rufino Cardinal Santos around her Rose Garden after lunch.
+The high point came when Lola Charing was showing Rufino Cardinal Santos around her rose garden after lunch.
 Even he found the the tall plants with pretty flowers — arrayed in one long border — remarkably pretty!!!
 Bwahahah!!!

 lunch1.jpg